decentraland/documentation/content/player/general/meeting.md

 **The TL;DR version**:
-To meet with someone you need to be at the same realm and position.
+To meet with someone you need to be in the same realm and position.
 Use the Map view to move around or the realm selection window to change where you are.
-You can also use the `/changrealm [realm-name]` and `/goto [x,y]` commands te get to where you want.
+You can also use the `/changerealm [realm-name]` and `/goto [x,y]` commands te get to where you want.